openvinotoolkit/openvino_notebooks/README.md

 A collection of ready-to-run Jupyter notebooks for learning and experimenting with the OpenVINO™ Toolkit.
 The notebooks provide an introduction to OpenVINO basics and teach developers how to leverage our API for optimized deep learning inference.

-**NOTE: The main branch of this repository was updated to support the new OpenVINO 2022.3 release.** To upgrade to the new release version, please run `pip install --upgrade -r requirements.txt` in your `openvino_env` virtual environment.
-If you need to install for the first time, see the [Installation Guide](#-installation-guide) section below.
-If you wish to use the previous Long Term Support (LTS) version of OpenVINO check out the [2021.4 branch](https://github.com/openvinotoolkit/openvino_notebooks/tree/2021.4).

-If you need help, please start a GitHub [Discussion](https://github.com/openvinotoolkit/openvino_notebooks/discussions).

 [![-----------------------------------------------------](https://user-images.githubusercontent.com/10940214/155750931-fc094349-b6ec-4e1f-9f9a-113e67941119.jpg)]()

 ## 🚀 AI Trends - Notebooks